jhderojasUVa/sql-unit-test/README.md

 A POC for SQL files unit test, lint and so on independent of the database engine.

+# Hooks

+We use git shell hooks to make it run.
+The hooks are made on python, so you need python installed on your system.

 # Linting

 Based on [SQLFluff](https://docs.sqlfluff.com/), a Python tool for SQL Linting independent of anything.